pjrebsch/memorb/README.md

 end
 ```

-All of its instance methods could be memoized to save them from unnecessary recomputation.
+All of its instance methods could be memoized to save them from unnecessary recomputation or I/O.

 A common way of accomplishing memoization is to save the result in an instance variable: